ChrNinaK/sem-high-throughput-defects/03_Results.md

 To assess the accuracy of our automated feature detection algorithm, we compared its results to manually labeled data subsets, with areas randomly selected across multiple dwell times.
 A constant pixel size of 195 nm per pixel was maintained throughout the analysis.
 Three annotators labeled 21 areas, each measuring 500x500 pixels, with areas randomly assigned among them.
 This random sampling captured a wide range of defects, minimizing both the effects of feature shape and potential biases from individual annotators.
 The results of this comparison are presented in Figure 4.
 On the left, the benchmark dataset is displayed, showing the investigated area of the sample.
 The middle panel illustrates the same area acquired at different dwell times, adjustable via the slider, enabling a comparison of image quality and defect visibility.
 On the right, the manually labeled areas (in red) are compared with those detected by the algorithm (in blue), with areas of agreement highlighted in green.

-The two results were overlapped to evaluate the percent (%) of agreement between the algorithm’s detection and manual labels, and accuracy was expressed as the percentage of the pixel area in the algorithm detection that directly matched the manual labels.
-The agreement (%) is presented in {ref}`fig_Manual`, with values averaged and standard deviations calculated across three tiles per dwell time.

 :::{figure} #app:figure4
 :name: Figure 4
 :placeholder: ./figures/Fig4.png
 Comparison of the same area in the benchmark dataset (left) with the same area acquired at different dwell times (middle, adjustable via the slider), while an overlay between the manually labeled defects and defects detected by the algorithm corresponding to the same dwell time are displayed on the right.
 :::

+The two results were overlapped to evaluate the percent (%) of agreement between the algorithm’s detection and manual labels, and accuracy was expressed as the percentage of the pixel area in the algorithm detection that directly matched the manual labels.
+The agreement (%) is presented in {ref}`fig_Manual`, with values averaged and standard deviations calculated across three tiles per dwell time.

-:::{figure}
+:::{figure} ./figures/Fig5.png
 :name: fig_Manual
-:placeholder: ./figures/Fig5.png
 Calculated values of percentage overlap between algorithm results and manual labels
 :::

-{ref}`fig_Manual` shows that even at the highest dwell time of 10 µs, only an agreement of 82 % was achieved between the manual labeling and the algorithm.
+{ref}`fig_Manual` shows that even at the highest dwell time of 10 µs, only an agreement of 90 % was achieved between the manual labeling and the algorithm.
 This limited agreement underscores the very subjective nature of defining the exact boundaries of defects.
 The somewhat low agreement could result from edge effects in SE images or from smearing of defect edges during sample preparation, both of which can make it challenging to determine the exact border of a defect.
 This not only highlights the subjectivity involved in manual labeling but also the need for an automated detection algorithm.
 However, the overall agreement between the manual labeling and the areas detected by the algorithm does not significantly decrease with a decrease in dwell time.
-For example, at the highest dwell time of 10 µs, the agreement is around 82.5 %; at an intermediate dwell time of 1 µs, it is 82.6 %; and even at the lowest dwell time of 100 ns, it remains at 72.7 %.
-This slight decline of approximately 10 % across a hundred times reduction in dwell time suggests that changes in dwell time have minimal impact on agreement, indicating the algorithm’s robustness.
+For example, at the highest dwell time of 10 µs, the agreement is around 90 %; at an intermediate dwell time of 1 µs, it is 74 %; and even at the lowest dwell time of 100 ns, it remains at 72 %.
+This slight decline of approximately 16 % across a hundred times reduction in dwell time suggests that changes in dwell time have minimal impact on agreement, indicating the algorithm’s robustness.

 # Evaluation of SEM Acquisition Settings on Detection Accuracy
 In the following sections, we will first evaluate the effects of pixel size and dwell time independently to understand their individual impacts on detection accuracy and consistency.
 In the final section, we will discuss the combined effects of these factors on overall high-throughput performance, considering the trade-offs involved in optimizing both detection accuracy and acquisition speed.